chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 *filter performance (lower is better)*

 In general, Arrow and Polars perform comparably when the result set is a small subset of the original table.
-When the result set is comparable to the original in size, Vaex performs the best while Arrow comes second.
+Vaex and datatable perform similarly regardless of the size of the result set so there is probably a component of the operation that is lazily evaluated.

 # write